techmyth/techmyth.github.io/content/posts/homelab-ad-doc-using-asbuiltreport.en.md

 This configuration file can be used to specify the level of detail of the report as well as which specific report sessions are to be enabled.

-Then we can generate the report using the command **“New-AsBuiltReport -Report Microsoft.AD -Target DC\_FQDN”**.
+Then we can generate the report using the command `New-AsBuiltReport -Report Microsoft.AD -Target DC\_FQDN`.
 It is important to emphasize that it is required that the computer where the report is generated is added to the AD domain to be documented.
-It is also required to use the **“fully qualified domain name “(FQDN)** of the server with the **“Domain Controller”** role within the AD **“Forest”**.
+It is also required to use the `fully qualified domain name `(FQDN) of the server with the `Domain Controller` role within the AD `Forest`.

 ```text
 PS C:\Users\jocolon>  New-AsBuiltReport -Report Microsoft.AD -Target server-dc-01v.zenpr.local -Format HTML -AsBuiltConfigFilePath C:\Users\jocolon\AsBuiltReport\AsBuiltReport.json -OutputFolderPath C:\Users\jocolon\AsBuiltReport\ -ReportConfigFilePath '.\AsBuiltReport\AsBuiltReport.Microsoft.AD.json' -Credential $cred -EnableHealthCheck